 - Eat less processed foods - anything with ingredients you cannot pronounce

 - Eat less sugar and options with added sugar.

-- Eat less high fat items like fried/breaded meats, heavy sauces, and use less dressings, oils and butters.
+- Eat less high-fat items like fried/breaded meats, heavy sauces, and use fewer dressings, oils, and butter.

 The more you move, the more you burn each day.
 Exercise is also a great way to build more lean muscle mass to increase your metabolism and allow you to burn more body fat.

 If it has been a while since you’ve seen a gym, you are going to want to ease into any workout routine.
 Even if you are mentally ready to go balls to the wall and get shredded fast, your body may not be ready.
 Be realistic with yourself and your current level of fitness.
 For some, simply moving more today than you did the day before is a great place to start.
 If you are looking for some great workout ideas for beginners, try some of these: